5 Ways to Improve Team Health With Effective On-Call Handoffs

 1. Make On-Call Handoffs a Ritual

 It’s easy to miss problems engineers are facing when they’re on-call if the team only talks about operational problems in engineering chat rooms.
 We have regular, dedicated handoff sessions to encourage reflection and create a bias for proactive action to address root cause.
 Our schedules usually change once a week so the meeting coincides with the day of the changeover.
+The frequency of handoffs will usually follow how quickly your on-call rotation schedule changes and can vary by organization and team.

 2. Increase Empathy by Inviting Non-Engineers